qkzk/fm/development.md

     - [ ] would calling chmod directly be for practical ?
   - [x] FIX: wrong order in display of permission, "all" was displayed before "group"
 - [x] display preview of flagged files in menu flagged.
+- [x] preview should display how the file is previewed even if it's obvious "Previewed as binary file"
 - [ ] use anstyle crate to parse ANSI lines.
 Use anstyle_crossterm for conversion..
 - [ ] document every public function / method.
 Done for struct, enum & macros.
   ```sh